-Student Results- Tell Them from Me
+Student Results-Tell Them from Me

-- 90% of students indicated positive behaviour at school. - 80% of students indicated they set challenging goals for themselves in their schoolwork and aim to do their best. - 77% of students reported positive advocacy at school. - 71 % of students reported positive sense of belonging.
+- 89% of students indicated positive behaviour at school. - 82% of students indicated they set challenging goals for themselves in their schoolwork and aim to do their best. - 79% of students reported positive advocacy at school. - 72 % of students reported positive sense of belonging. - 92% of aboriginal students feel good about their culture at school.